LycheeOrg/LycheeOrg.github.io/docs/configuration.md

 ### Database options

-Lychee supports MySQL/MariaDB, SQLite, PostgreSQL and Microsoft SQL Server as database backends.
-Its configuration is managed using the `DB_` variables.
+Lychee supports MySQL/MariaDB, SQLite and PostgreSQL as database backends.
+Microsoft SQL Server can be used, but is unsupported.
+The configuration is managed using the `DB_` variables.

 #### `DATABASE_URL`